sky19930112/popQuizzes/README.md

 *I use HTML to set up structure for Start bottun, question container, and result block.

 *In the Javascript, I put on timing function at begin.
+I tried to use function in timer to set up gameover picture to block the app when time is runiing out; but somehow picture not working.

 *Then setup an array for questions.